mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 #### Implications - discussion on designing for emergent practices

+In making design decisions, I am balancing here many different factors of concern in the complex learning environment.
+These include; authenticity of programming environment and language, use of the existing structure of the phaser library, the learning process of participants getting stuck and having to resolve tensions, my time limits providing individual support as a facilitator of a group, and the patience of participants when they encounter incomplete documentation.

 Thus when designing a program and thinking of how to present the process to participants, over structuring activity or even teaching a design cycle approach explicitly may be not be productive or accurate.